theshteves/stevenkneiser.com/blog/links.md

 ### [All you need is 10](https://seths.blog/2009/04/first-ten/)

-"but Global™ this!
-Macroeconomic™ that!
-Geopolitical™ these!"
+> _"but Global™ this!
+> <br />Macroeconomic™ that
+> <br />Geopolitical™ these!"_

 Good news!
 You can build a calm life in your own backyard.
-This is calm amidst the storm. **This is soothing wisdom from an age of distraction**.
+This is about the calm amidst the storm. **This is soothing wisdom from an age of distraction**.
 With today's absurd marketing potential via the Internet, there's this seductive incentive to just try to extract a tiny value out of lots of people, even millions (e.g. living comfortably on YouTube Ad revenue from millions of views, living comfortably on App Store revenue from millions of $.49 downloads).

 > _"Just because you can doesn't mean you should"_